Grape Boycott

 Courtesy David Yorke Labour History Collection, SFU Library.

-Bumper sticker from the BC Federation of Labour grape boycott.
+Bumper sticker from the BC Federation of Labour grape boycott, 1966-1970.
 BCLHC Archives.

-The BC labour movement played a pivotal role in the international boycott of non-union California grapes between 1966 and 1970.
+The BC labour movement played a crucial role in the international boycott of non-union California grapes between 1966 and 1970.

 The United Farm Workers’ (UFW) strike began in 1965 near Delano, California but soon spread.
 The strike became a struggle for justice and human rights that resounded globally.
-When the union called for a consumer boycott of non-union grapes, the B.C. labour movement responded..
+When the union called for a consumer boycott of non-union grapes, the BC labour movement responded by asking the public to stop buying California grapes.
+Churches, some retailers and citizen groups joined the boycott.

+Haynes explained.
 “We said, ‘Let’s not handle the grapes’.
 [The Retail, Wholesale and Department Store Union] had a couple of produce outfits and we stopped handling them.
 We convinced the Teamsters to stop handling the grapes.
-I think that was a contribution, quite a contribution to winning the strike.”1
+I think that was a contribution, quite a contribution to winning the strike.”2

-Slade and Stewart Ltd., a Vancouver produce wholesaler, took Haynes to court and obtained an injunction against the “hot” edict.
+Vancouver produce wholesaler Slade and Stewart Ltd. took Haynes and the Fed to court and obtained an injunction against the “hot” edict.
 Justice J.A.
-Macdonald wrote that the cause of the farmworkers “may well be a worthy one,” but nevertheless the boycott was a breach of contract by the workers.2
+Macdonald wrote that while the cause of the farm workers “may well be a worthy one,” nevertheless the boycott was a breach of contract by the workers.3

-Informational picket lines ringed retail grocery stores.
-On many occasions during the boycott, UFW organizers visited B.C.
-This included labour icon Cesar Chavez who spoke frequently at union conventions.
-His presence forged a lasting relationship with BC labour.
-Chavez gave ongoing support for the Canadian Farmworkers Union in the 1980s.
+During the boycott campaign, informational picket lines ringed retail grocery stores in BC, with a focus on Safeway stores who broke from other retailers by continuing to stock American grapes.
+On many occasions during the boycott, UFW organizers visited BC, including UFW leader and labour icon Cesar Chavez who attended numerous union conventions and rallies.
+Chavez forged a lasting relationship with BC labour.
+During organizing campaigns for the Canadian Farmworkers Union in the 1980s, Chavez visited and encouraged the Canadian workers.

 Cesar Chavez, United Farm Workers leader, speaking to a Canadian Farmworkers Union rally in Vancouver, 1983.
 Pacific Tribune photo, MSC160-812_20.